Tobin Heath: 2016 Rio Olympics

 Heath scored two goals during 2016 Olympic qualifying, helping the United States to qualify for the 2016 Summer Olympics.

 Heath participated in her third Olympic Games in 2016.
-She appeared in three games for the U.S and recorded two assists.
-The U.S team was eliminated by Sweden on penalties in the quarter-finals.
+She appeared in three games for the U.S. and recorded two assists.
+The U.S. team was eliminated by Sweden on penalties in the quarter-finals.
 Heath was named NWSL Olympics Player of Match Day 1 and 2 in fan voting.

-In 2016 Heath appeared in 20 games for the U.S, she scored 6 goals and added 8 assists.
-Heath was named 2016 U.S Soccer Female Player of the Year after receiving 40% of the vote, ahead of Crystal Dunn with 34%.
+In 2016 Heath appeared in 20 games for the U.S., scoring 6 goals and adding 8 assists.
+Heath was named 2016 U.S. Soccer Female Player of the Year after receiving 40% of the vote, ahead of Crystal Dunn with 34%.

 2017

-After appearing in all three games at the 2017 SheBelieves Cup, Heath would only make one more appearance for the U.S in 2017 due to a nagging back injury and an ankle injury suffered in the 2017 NWSL Championship game.
+After appearing in all three games at the 2017 SheBelieves Cup, Heath would only make one more appearance for the U.S. in 2017 due to a nagging back injury and an ankle injury suffered in the 2017 NWSL Championship game.

 2018

 After undergoing ankle surgery in January 2018, Heath made her return to the field on June 12 in a friendly against China, where she scored the match-winner in a 2–1 victory.
-At the 2018 Tournament of Nations Heath scored in the final game against Brazil, helping the U.S to a 4–1 victory.
-The U.S won the tournament by goal differential over Australia.
+At the 2018 Tournament of Nations Heath scored in the final game against Brazil, helping the U.S. to a 4–1 victory.
+The U.S. won the tournament by goal difference over Australia.

-Heath scored 4 goals at the 2018 CONCACAF Women's Championship, which included two goals in a semi-final match against Jamaica.
-The U.S won that game 6–0 and clinched a spot in the 2019 FIFA Women's World Cup.
+Heath scored 4 goals at the 2018 CONCACAF Women's Championship, including two goals in a semi-final match against Jamaica.
+The U.S. won that game 6–0 and clinched a spot in the 2019 FIFA Women's World Cup.
 She was named to the Best XI for the CONCACAF Women's Championship.

-Heath finished 2018 with 7 goals and 6 assists, while only appearing in 10 games.
-She was one of five nominees for the 2018 U.S Female Player of the Year, Alex Morgan won the award.
+Heath finished 2018 with 7 goals and 6 assists while appearing in only 10 games.
+She was one of five nominees for the 2018 U.S. Female Player of the Year; Alex Morgan won the award.

 2019 FIFA Women's World Cup

 In May 2019, Heath was named to the squad for the 2019 FIFA Women's World Cup.
-She started six of the seven matches as the United States became only the second nation after Germany in 2007 to successfully defend the title.
+She started six of the seven matches as the United States became only the second nation after Germany in 2007 to successfully defend their title.